-“Let’s make wine fun and approachable!” says Marisa D’Vari, fine wine journalist and judge.
-In addition to writing for the world’s most authoritative fine wine magazines, she is a judge at prestigious wine competitions including London’s International Wine Challenge and the International Wine and Spirits Competition.
+“Let’s make wine fun and approachable!” says Marisa D’Vari, fine wine and travel journalist.
+In addition to writing for the world’s most authoritative fine wine and lifestyle publications, she is a judge at prestigious wine competitions including London’s International Wine Challenge and the International Wine and Spirits Competition.

 D’Vari, currently a candidate in the Masters of Wine educational program.
 She holds three of the most important and rarest international wine designations: the Diploma of Wine and Spirits (WSET) from the Wine and Spirits Educational Trust, one of 373 individuals (as of August 2017) to earn the Certified Wine Educator (CWE) designation from the Society of Wine Educators, and the second-level ‘Certified Sommelier’ designation from the Court of Master Sommeliers.

 Holding the Fine and Rare Wine Specialist Diploma from Weinakademie Österreich at Palais Coburg, D’Vari has also received the DUGGAT – Diplôme Universitaire du Goût, de la Gastronomie et des Arts de la Table from the University of Reims, France.

 Marisa D’Vari’s articles about wine appear in London’s FT, World of Fine Wine, Decanter, Robb Report, Quarterly Review of Wine, the San Francisco Chronicle, Meininger’s, Sommelier Journal, Food Arts, Drinks Business, South China Morning Post, Sante, Palate Press, and many more.
 Her extensive journalist career and accolades earned her acceptance to the American Society of Journalists and Authors, the national organization of independent nonfiction writers who have met ASJA’s exacting standards of professional achievement.

 Based in Manhattan, she is more typically found in wine regions of the world, exploring the terroir, meeting with vignerons, or at events such as En Primeur in Bordeaux and Burgundy for the Hospieces de Beaune.
 Follow her on Twitter or Instagram to see where she is right now.

 In Boston, D’Vari had produced and hosted the television show A Taste of Luxury in which she interviewed the late Robert Mondavi and Julia Child, Daniel Boulud, Adam Tihany, Charlie Palmer, Todd English, and similar guests from 1995 to 2003.
 She is now a member of The International Food Wine & Travel Writers Association (IFWTWA), a global network of journalists who cover the wine and lifestyle fields.